 A widely used eight-channel optical digital audio interface developed by Alesis as a bespoke interface for the company's digital eight-track tape machines in the early 1990s (Alesis Digital Audio Tape).
 The interface transfers up to eight channels of 24-bit digital audio at base sample rates (44.1 or 48 kHz) via a single fibre-optic cable.
-This 'lightpipe' is physically identical to that used for the TOSlink optical S/PDIF stereo interface found on many digital consumer hi-fi devices, but while the fibre itself can be used interchangeably for either format, the S/PDIF and ADAT interfaces are not compatible in any other way.
+This 'lightpipe' and its conenctors are physically identical to that used for the TOSlink optical S/PDIF stereo interface found on many digital consumer hi-fi devices.
+However, while the light-fibre itself can be used interchangeably for either format, the S/PDIF and ADAT interfaces are not compatible in any other way.

-The interface incorporates embedded clocking, and padding zeros are introduced automatically if the word length is less than 24 bits.
-Although not supported by all ADAT interfaces, most modern devices employ the S/MUX (Sample Multiplexing) protocol (licensed from Sonorus) which allows higher sample rates to be employed at the cost of fewer channels of audio.
+The ADAT interface incorporates embedded clocking, and padding zeros are introduced automatically if the word length is less than 24 bits.
+Although not supported by all ADAT interfaces, most modern devices automatically employ the S/MUX (Sample Multiplexing) protocol (licensed from Sonorus) which allows higher sample rates to be employed at the cost of fewer channels of audio.
 The S/MUX2 format operates at double sample rates (88.2 and 96 kHz) but carries only four channels, while S/MUX4 operates at quad rates (176.4 and 192 kHz) with two channels.
-S/MUX uses a clever technique that divides the high sample rate data across the nominal channels in such a way that accidental level changes or dithering applied identically to each channel in the data stream will not destroy the wanted demultiplexed signal.
+S/MUX uses a clever technique that divides the high sample rate data across the eight nominal channels in such a way that accidental level changes or dithering applied identically to each channel in the data stream will not damage or destroy the wanted demultiplexed signal.